-Rising up from the bluffs of Memphis to the mountains of east Tennessee, through the Delta lowlands and muddy banks of Mississippi - Blue Mother Tupelo oozes a kind of southern soul & roots rock that defies boundary or definition.
+Rising up from the bluffs of Memphis to the mountains of east Tennessee, through the Mississippi Delta to Nashville - Blue Mother Tupelo oozes a deep kind of blue southern soul & roots rock that is truly American.

 Blue Mother Tupelo is Ricky & Micol Davis.
 That's us.
 Micol is pronounced "Michael", by the way, & we've been making music together since before we were married, back in 1994.

-Our musical life together began in Knoxville, Tennessee when we got started as a band in '95 & then took us to Nashville in 1998.
-There have been so many peaks & valleys, precious memories & lessons, along the way; always - solidly - it is the 2 of us.
+Our musical life together began in Knoxville, Tennessee when we got started as a duo in '95 & then took us to Nashville in 1998.
+There have been peaks & valleys, precious memories & lessons, and various configurations along the way; always - solidly - it is the 2 of us.

 It's always a gift to share the stage with other musicians who become like family, sometimes having traveled many days in a row together on tour; other times, 1 night at a time.
 Quite often it is just us 2 - a duo of dreamers - connected by a tie that binds our gypsy hearts, ramblers of the mind ... sometimes in pure, joyful agreement & sometimes in an energetic differing of spirit ... always seeking honest, self connection with trust that the wavelengths reach far beyond ourselves.